sunil22516/Flytbase_Outbound_BDR/README.md

 | **Sources Retrieved** | 58 unique web sources, each carried as a clickable citation |
 | **Runtime** | ~6 minutes end-to-end (real web retrieval, not cached data) |

-> **Sample output** — generated email to Head of Operations at BHP:
->
-> *"BHP operates across multiple countries, including Australia and Canada.
-With $51.26 billion in revenue in 2025, optimizing costs is a priority.
-Contracted crews perform hazardous inspections at extraction sites, but autonomous drone inspection can replace these crews.
-Anglo American reduced inspection time by 70% and improved accuracy by 25% through autonomous inspection.
-We can discuss how autonomous inspection could work at BHP's copper sites in Chile."*
->
-> **Proof point selected:** Anglo American — chosen as the closest operational analogue for a copper producer.
-The composer evaluates three reference customers and picks *one* that fits; it doesn't name-drop all three.

 ---

 ## 🎬 Demo